vahadigital/gh-actions-testing/README.md

 ## Sync repository to a remote locations and exclude folders

 This is similar workflow than the previous but this excludes the folder "public/var/assets/" from the sync process.
 Use exclude flag when you don't want overwrite something in the target.

+Rsync flags doesn't include `--delete` flag in this workflow.

 [.github/workflows/test_remote_sync_and_exclude_manual_trigger.yml](/.github/workflows/test_remote_sync_and_exclude_manual_trigger.yml)